Lamborghini: Branded merchandise

 Lamborghini licenses its brand to manufacturers that produce a variety of Lamborghini-branded consumer goods including scale models, clothing, accessories, bags, electronics and laptop computers.

 Motorsport

 Automobiles produced

-Lamborghini Motorsport Division Squadra Corse produces GT3 cars and cars for their Super Trofeo events based on the Gallardo and Huracán.
+Lamborghini Motorsport Division Squadra Corse produces GT3 cars and cars for its Super Trofeo events based on the Gallardo and Huracán.
 Apart from them, the Squadra Corse builds cars upon customer request.